24 Best Bug Tracking Tools in 2026

 • Product roadmaps and GitHub integrations.

-Pros: The main upside for Linear is the ease of use and highly-targeted approach they take.
+Pros: The main upside for Linear is its ease of use as and the highly-targeted approach it takes.

-Cons: The only downside to this is that it isn’t as customizable as other tools are.
+Cons: The main downside s that it isn’t as customizable as other tools.

 Alternatives: Shortcut and Marker.io.

 Want to collect website issues directly into Linear?
-See how Linear/Marker.io integration works
+See how the Linear/Marker.io integration works.

 11. Notion